 - Tracking your account’s analytics with the Insights tool.
 This lets you see when your followers are most active, the demographic you reach, your impressions, reach, website clicks, and more measurable data.

-Although followers aren’t the end game, one undeniable advantage to having over 10k followers on a business account is the ‘swipe up’ feature on stories which is unlocked when you reach the golden number.
-Instagram only supports links in your bio, but this feature enables you to add a link to your Instagram story so viewers can access the web page of your choice (and convert) simply by swiping up.
-I’ve personally seen this feature increase web sessions by 1249% in a matter of months, and take Instagram assisted revenue from £0 to almost £4k in the same time-frame.
+Although followers aren’t the end game, one undeniable advantage to having over 10k followers on a business account is the ‘swipe up’ feature on stories unlocked when you reach the golden number.
+Instagram only supports links in your bio, but this feature enables you to add a link to your Instagram story so viewers can access the web page of your choice (and convert followers into sales) simply by swiping up.
+I’ve personally seen this feature increase web sessions by 1249% in a matter of months and take Instagram assisted revenue from £0 to almost £4k in the same time frame.
 Giving your followers a clear path to conversion with as few hurdles as possible is key, and the swipe up feature makes this much more achievable.

 While it can be tempting to push hard sales on everything you post, this is a sure-fire way to alienate your following.
-Earn your followers’ trust by following the 80/20 rule – 80% of your content should be focused on educating and engaging your audience and only 20% should be self-promotional, according to Gary Vaynerchuk, author of Jab, Jab, Jab, Right Hook.
+However, strategy and trends have moved on from the 80/20 rule, which dictated that 80% of your content should be focused on educating and engaging your audience, and only 20% should be self-promotional, as experts suggest.

 Who is Google’s target audience?
 Google wants to serve everybody who can afford to buy their products.
 There is no real niche market here – if you have disposable income to spend on tech, Google loves you.
 And that’s their message, except not so bluntly.

 Does it work?
 As a leading tech giant, Google has a lot to lose if they get their digital marketing wrong.
-9 million followers and yearly revenue of $110.8 billion suggests it’s working out for them.
+12.5 million followers and revenue of $146.9 billion in 2020 suggests it’s working out for them.

 While having thousands of followers might make your business look good, this can be where it ends.

-To snap up that sale, where do you want to direct your followers to and how many steps do they need to take to get there?
+To convert your followers into sales, where do you want to direct your followers, and how many steps do they need to take?

 If this all feels a tad overwhelming, don’t worry.
-It’s an art to master, but it’s what we do and we’re here to help!
-Why not give us a call or pop in for a cup of tea?
+Instagram is an art to master, but it’s a great platform to help boost your sales and we’re here to help!
+So, why not give us a call?